 Laser mirrors are often characterized in terms of reflection spectra, which also contain useful information concerning transmission regions for pump injection, output coupling and for the suppression of unwanted laser lines.

-If the used spectrophotometer is not directly suited for measuring under some non-normal incidence, one may have to use an additional highly reflecting mirror (e.g. broadband metal-coated mirror) in addition, effectively measuring a double reflection on the mirror under test.
+If the used spectrophotometer is not directly suited for measuring under some non-normal incidence, one may have to use an additional highly reflecting mirror (e.g. broadband metal-coated first surface mirrors) in addition, effectively measuring a double reflection on the mirror under test.

 Identification of Substances